dupesnduds/FoldViewController/Readme.md

 ## NOTES

-* This is a `thin` version of ECSlidingViewController
+* This is a `thin` version of ECSlidingViewController.
+Don't expect much.
 * Look at [https://github.com/Tumunu/FoldViewController/blob/master/FoldViewController/MenuViewController.m] for enlightenment.